Visit the Colosseum, Rome’s most photographed landmark

-Hardly in need of any introduction, the Amphitheatrum Flavium, better known as Colosseum, is one of Rome’s most visited and photographed landmarks, one of those must-sees no guidebooks would ever dare forgetting.
-It must be its look, its majesty, its ancient wisdom overlooking whimsical modernity, what has been attracting thousands of people every day, because if we trace back its history, there’s nothing honorable about it.
+Hardly in need of any introduction, the Amphitheatrum Flavium, better known as Colosseum, is one of Rome’s most visited and photographed landmarks.
+One of those Rome must-sees no guidebooks would ever dare to forget.
+It must be its look, its majesty, its ancient wisdom overlooking whimsical modernity, what has been attracting thousands of people every day because if we trace back its history, there’s nothing honourable about it.

-You don’t even need to plan a trip to see this fabled place, it’s visible from many of the spots you are likely to visit led by your guidebooks or tour guides.
-It’s impossible to miss even if you are in Rome for only one day.
+You don’t even need to plan a trip to see this fabled place, it’s visible from many of the spots you are likely to visit led by your guidebooks or taking a Rome tour.
 If you are in Piazza Venezia, you can see it wrapped up in the maze of the city’s pollution, if you go up to the terrace of the Vittoriano Complex, yet again it will come up in your pictures.
 In a nutshell, if you are in the city centre it’s almost impossible to avoid it.

 So, what’s so cool about it?
 Its architectural style?
 Or Ridley Scott’s influence on his audience?

-This is the place where gladiators fought against each other or against wild animals, the place where the Emperors, devoid of their humanity, coined the infamous “thumb down” expression, the place where the same crowned heads fooled their own people with Panem et Circensem, forerunner of today’s propaganda system of distracting the public opinion from the real problems of their society by giving them money and entertainment, except that today we don’t get the money.
+This is the place where gladiators fought against each other or against wild animals, the place where the Emperors, devoid of their humanity, coined the infamous “thumb down” expression, the place where the same crowned heads fooled their own people with Panem et Circensem, forerunner of today’s propaganda system of distracting the public opinion from the real problems of their society by giving them money and entertainment.

 The shows (ludus -i in latin) were originally conceived as propitiatory rituals to appease the gods, and eventually, they evolved in atrocious games where countless men and animals were brutally slaughtered.
 In ancient Rome physical strength, pride and bravery were crucial to a man’s personality, the reason why gladiators who didn’t give evidence of such traits during the fights could even be sentenced to death by the audience, who counted from 50,000 to 80,000 people.
 This was considered the worst way to die, humiliated in the public arena.